WHO, Geneva, Switzerland, 25 September 2018

-The International Telecommunication Union (ITU) is organizing a workshop on "Artificial Intelligence for Health" that will be hosted by the World Health Organization (WHO) and take place on 25 September 2018 in Geneva, Switzerland.
+The International Telecommunication Union (ITU) and the World Health Organization (WHO) organized a workshop on "Artificial Intelligence for Health" that took place in the WHO Headquarters in Geneva, Switzerland, 25 September 2018.
 Artificial intelligence (AI) has the potential to support and improve medical diagnostics and treatment decision processes based on digital data.
 Example solutions may include decision support systems, the interpretation of laboratory results or imaging data, and the extraction of diagnostically relevant features from text or sensor time series.
 A standardized assessment of AI for health methods would assure the quality, thereby foster the adoption in practice, and have a strong impact on Global Health.

-This workshop is the first in a series of workshops linked to the ITU Focus Group on Artificial Intelligence for Health (FG-AI4H
+This workshop was the first in a series of workshops linked to the ITU Focus Group on Artificial Intelligence for Health (FG-AI4H

 Participation in the workshop is open to ITU Member States, Sector Members, Associates and Academic Institutions and to any individual who wishes to contribute to the work and is from a country that is a member of ITU.
 This includes individuals who are also members of international, regional and national organizations.
 The workshop is free of charge.